All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 The Big Picture: What Zepbound Does

 At its core, Zepbound works by mimicking two hormones your body already produces after eating.
-These hormones tell your brain you are full, signal your pancreas to manage blood sugar, and slow the speed at which food moves through your stomach.
+These hormones tell your brain you're full, signal your pancreas to manage blood sugar, and slow the speed at which food moves through your stomach.
 Tirzepatide is an engineered version of these hormones that lasts much longer in your body, creating a sustained effect between weekly injections.
+Check out our Zepbound weight loss timeline for detailed data.
+For a complete cost breakdown, see our best tirzepatide compounding pharmacies.

 The practical result is that patients on Zepbound experience three major changes: